eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 The first method is much quicker so we'll explore that direction first.
 The equivalence principle states that a system with no internal forces accelerating upwards with acceleration $a$ is indistinguishable from a stationary system with a gravitational force $F_ga=m_{apple}a$ downwards.

-This means that our accelerating elevator can be examined as a stationary elevator where our new gravitational acceleration $new gravitational acceleration = g + a$.
+This means that our accelerating elevator can be examined as a stationary elevator where our new gravitational acceleration $g_{new} = g + a$.

 How does this effect our two forces on the apple?